 How do I self-request a diagnostic test via The Ashe Center Patient Portal if I have symptoms?

-Log into the Ashe Patient Portal -> Click on Schedule Appointment -> Request Covid-19 testing ->Fill out the questionnaire.
+Log into The Ashe Center Patient Portal > Appointments/Online Services > Schedule an Appointment > COVID-19 testing.
 An Ashe Center nurse will contact you and provide testing instructions within one business day.
 Results from diagnostic testing at Ashe are typically available the next morning.

 Am I required to get the COVID-19 booster?